 At age 13, designer Diggory Rush was already well into his dad’s toolbox, making everything from musical instruments, to soundsytems.
 An award-winning designer, Diggory’s restrained, fluid style is particularly inspired by contemporary Japanese design.
 His work blends modern manufacturing techniques with craft methodology.
 He is also a passionate 2x print published photographer.

-In my spare time and school holidays I helped to repair fine furniture and built musical instruments.
-A few years later I developed my skillset further in the Luthiery business.
-At fifteen, I began working in London's famous 'Tin Pan Alley' in Soho, under master Luthier Jack Toker.
-Studying under Jack helped me to redefine my skill-set, I then moved back to my home city, Canterbury, and started a small business building and repairing instruments.
+As a teenager In his spare time and school holidays he helped to repair fine furniture and built musical instruments.
+A few years later he developed his skillset further in the Luthiery business.
+At fifteen, he began working in London's famous 'Tin Pan Alley' in Soho, under master Luthier Jack Toker.
+Studying under Jack helped him to redefine my skill-set, He then moved back to his home city, Canterbury, and started a small business building and repairing instruments.

-Although I no longer make musical instruments, the skills and knowledge I gained now feed into my current practice.
+Although no longer making musical instruments, the skills and knowledge he gained now feed into his current practice.

-My design ethos is a simple one, I like to make restrained, innovative products with simplicity, elegance and functionality at the heart of the design.
+His design ethos is a simple one, he makes restrained, innovative products with simplicity, elegance and functionality at the heart of the design.

 His work is inspired by master craftsman, designers and engineers such as: George Nakashima, Oluwaseyi Sosanya, David Linley, John Makepeace, Flaminio Bertoni and Michihiro Matsuda.